Why AI Agencies Are Leaving GoHighLevel in 2026 (And Where They're Going)

 GoHighLevel's pricing page shows $97, $297, or $497 per month.
 What it does not show prominently is that many core features have usage-based charges on top of that subscription fee.

 SMS messages cost money per message.
 Email sends above the included tier cost money.
 The AI chatbot and conversational AI features have per-conversation charges.
 Phone calls have per-minute rates.
-Even some of the newer AI features — like the AI employee — come with usage-based billing that scales with your activity.
+Even some of the newer AI features, like the AI employee, come with usage-based billing that scales with your activity.

 For a marketing agency managing a handful of client accounts with predictable volumes, these fees are manageable.
-But for an AI agency owner who is scaling outreach, testing new messaging, and running multiple campaigns simultaneously, usage fees can add $50 to $200+ to your monthly bill — and the amount changes unpredictably month to month.
+But for an AI agency owner who is scaling outreach, testing new messaging, and running multiple campaigns simultaneously, usage fees can add $50 to $200+ to your monthly bill, and the amount changes unpredictably month to month.

 One AI agency owner shared in a community forum that their GHL bill went from $297 to over $500 in a single month after they ramped up their outreach and enabled the AI features for their pipeline.
-Another founder calculated that after adding a LinkedIn tool, a cold email tool, and accounting for usage fees, they were paying $635 per month for a setup that still required manual data syncing between platforms.
+Another founder calculated that after adding a LinkedIn tool and a cold email tool, and accounting for usage fees, they were paying $635 per month for a setup that still required manual data syncing between platforms.

-This is not about GoHighLevel being dishonest — the fees are documented.
+This is not about GoHighLevel being dishonest, the fees are documented.
 But for bootstrapped AI agency founders watching every dollar, the unpredictability of usage-based billing creates real cash flow anxiety.
 You cannot confidently project your monthly expenses because they depend on your activity level, which is exactly the thing you are trying to increase.

 Reason 3: Feature Bloat and Overwhelming Complexity